 - Be well-placed to engage in scientific exploration and discovery

 - Use the knowledge gained to help manage and protect

 We partner with local First Nations, the BC universities, local schools, BC Parks and other government organizations, and through those partnerships seek a creative synthesis between science and the traditional knowledge of the people of the BC coast.
 Together we seek to bring education, expertise, inspiration and leadership to this wild and spectacular part of the world.

 We host a wide variety of courses ranging from postgraduate-level education to environmental stewardship training for First Nations resource managers and staff, to visits classes from local schools.

 We are honored to host conferences and visits organized by Central Coast partners including First Nations leadership, the Coastal Guardian Watchmen Network, the Qqs Projects Society, BC Parks and local schools.

 Stay in Touch with Hakai

 Read our Blog to find out what’s been happening recently in the world of Hakai.
 You may also be interested in keeping track of developments at the Tula Foundation, our parent organization.
 We have webcams at various locations.
 Bandwidth limitations preclude our providing live access, but we have recent still images from cameras mounted on our Hakai dock and on the top of Beach Lookout.
-You can also view time lapse videos from the Hakai dock and Beach Lookout sites for all days that the cameras have been operational.
 We also have weather stations on line from the dock and the Beach Lookout.
 We have recently installed a weather station and web cam at the Quadra Island field station.